 The strangest part though, is that it gave us the cleanest, freshest mouths we’d EVER had.

-We were sold on that first brushing, and I threw out every other conventional tube of toothpaste in our house that weekend – including all the free samples we accumulated from dentists and mail-offers over the years – and never looked back.
+We were sold on that first brushing, and I threw out every other conventional tube of toothpaste in our house that weekend – including all the free samples we from dentists and mail-offers over the years – and never looked back.

-We used Earthpaste faithfully for about nine months and even cut the ends off the tubes to scrape out ever last bit.
+We used Earthpaste faithfully for about nine months and even cut the ends off the tubes to scrape out every last bit.
 When we ran out, I tested the waters of making our own toothpaste using bentonite clay (the same clay that Earthpaste is made of) and we loved that version even more.
 It’s super easy to make, we can make it in any flavor we want (orange is my favorite – it tastes like an orange tic tac!)
 AND it costs 60% less.

 In this time frame of using Earthpaste and eventually switching to our own homemade toothpaste, my husband worked on healing his gum disease naturally and we had some of my son’s cavities filled.
 We know that natural remedies for good health is more of a life-long commitment than an overnight fix, so we struck a balance by fixing immediate concerns now and implementing new routines for good dental health going forward.